kubedb/website/content/docs/platform/v2026.3.30/guides/get-started/add-credential.md

 For detailed documentation refer to [Credential Management](../account-management/kubernetes/credentials.md)

-After adding your credentials, you'll be ready to import your Kubernetes cluster and unlock a world of possibilities within the AppsCode environment.
+After adding your credentials, you'll be ready to import your Kubernetes cluster and unlock a world of possibilities within the platform.